Inventory Analysis: Benefits, Methods, & Tools

 2. Accurately forecast inventory

-More often than not, dead stock is the result of inaccurate inventory forecasting, which is why it’s crucial to have an inventory analysis system in place.
-A trusted inventory analysis strategy will collect data on all your SKUs, which ultimately improves both forecasting and reordering accuracy.
+More often than not, dead stock results from inaccurate inventory forecasting, which is why it’s crucial to have an inventory analysis system in place.
+A trusted inventory analysis and reporting strategy will collect data on all your SKUs, which ultimately improves both forecasting and reordering accuracy.
 In addition, these insights can also be used to adjust pricing (and increase revenue).

 3. Tie up less capital in inventory

-Speaking of cashflow, it’s common for manufacturers and retail businesses to have the bulk of their capital tied up by inventory.
+Speaking of cash flow, it’s common for manufacturers and retail businesses to have the bulk of their capital tied up by inventory.
 Thankfully, with effective inventory analysis, your company can get a good grasp on its lead times (as well as customer demand), so you can better prepare with safety stock or stop buying inventory that doesn’t sell.
-This translates to less excess or stagnant inventory, which only serves to take up space and incur greater carrying costs.
+This translates to less excess or stagnant inventory, which takes up space and incurs greater carrying costs.

 4. Streamline your supply chain